-* The concept of ''Windwaste'' in ''Guns of Tanith'': the planet Imperial Guards are fighting on is covered in acidic pollution cloud coming from over-industrializing.
+* The concept of ''windwaste'' in ''Guns of Tanith'': the planet that the Imperial Guard are fighting on is covered in acidic pollution clouds from the planet's industry.
 Warplane pilots opted to just cut their chute/balloon when they are shot down instead of suffering slow, burning death as they float into the cloud...

 * In ''Only In Death''... [[spoiler: Soric]].
 When Hark finds him, his eyes have been sewn shut, he's laying in a pile of his own waste, and, oh yes, he's visibly rotting.
 While still alive. [[spoiler: Hark [[MercyKill helps him in the end]]]].